isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div>Lim Kheng Chye Collection, courtesy of National Archives of Singapore</div>
 <div>20080000045 – 0027</div>
 </div>
 Founded in 1859, the Botanical Gardens (now Botanic Gardens) was intended for scientific research, ornamental and recreational use.
 Since the late 19th century, it has been a popular attraction in Singapore.
-The Botanic Gardens was conferred the status of UNESCO World Heritage Site in July 2015.
+The Botanic Gardens became Singapore’s first UNESCO World Heritage Site in July 2015.

 <hr>